ResearchObject/ro2019/index.md

 However, many challenges remain as to how to increase Research Object uptake with data providers, researchers, infrastructures, publishers and other stakeholders; credit and tracking metrics; develop supporting tooling; building effective community efforts and the relationship of rich metadata manifests with emerging container platforms.

-In this workshop, following on from the successful RO2018 held at eScience 2018, we will explore recent advancements in Research Objects and publishing of research data.
-See also <[http://www.researchobject.org/ro2018/](http://www.researchobject.org/ro2018/)>
+In this workshop, following on from the successful [RO2018](http://www.researchobject.org/ro2018/) held at eScience 2018, we will explore recent advancements in Research Objects and publishing of research data.

 The workshop aims for a mix of presentation sessions and "unconferencing" sessions including:

 *   Keynotes and invited talks
 *   Presentations selected from short article submissions and extended abstracts